dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 [translate.dhis2.org](https://translate.dhis2.org), or directly at https://www.transifex.com/hisp-uio/public.

+### How do I contribute to translations?

-### Register as a translator
+#### Register as a translator

 The first step is to  get access to the project.
 There are two ways to do this:

 1. Navigate to the platform and create an account with transifex, then
-	- request access to to our organisation "HISP UiO" as a member of the "DHIS 2 Core Apps" translation team.
+	- request access to our organisation "HISP UiO" as a member of the "DHIS 2 Core Apps" translation team.
 	Transifex
 have some useful instructions here:
 [Getting Started as a Translator](https://docs.transifex.com/getting-started-1/translators)